-The Escarosa Board of Directors shall authorize and sign all contracts with service providers that utilize funds under their auspices in excess of \$25,000, unless special authorization is given to the Chief Executive Officer to sign.
-A standing committee of the Escarosa Board (designated by the nature of the contract) shall have the authority to terminate contracts and rate proposals.
+The CSE Board of Directors shall authorize and sign any and all contracts with service providers that utilize funds under their auspices in excess of \$25,000.
+A standing committee of the CSE Board (designated by the nature of the contract) shall have the authority to terminate contracts and rate proposals.
 The Committee will then submit the recommendations to the full Board for final approval and/or action.
-Other than the workbased training contracts (OJT), the Chief Executive Officer shall sign contracts and contract modifications for Escarosa that do not exceed \$25,000.
+The Chief Executive Officer shall sign contracts and contract modifications for CSE that do not exceed \$25,000.